Use the military pay calculator to see your current, past and proposed future military pay by rank, location and branch of service.

 The number corresponds to the pay level for each letter, with “1” being the lowest level.

-Payscale year: Military compensation typically increases annually.
-See current, present and future compensation by selecting different payscale years.
+Pay scale year: Military compensation increases annually.
+See current, present and future compensation by selecting different pay scale years.

-Years of service: How long, in years, a service member has served.
+Years of service: The number of years a service member has been in the military.

 Dependents: When it comes to pay and allowance, a dependent is a service member’s spouse and can include any unmarried children and even a parent.